Keep connected

 Outlook and Strategy

+We also believe the risk of a recession remains elevated given the need for rates to stay higher for longer and the less than robust pace of recent growth.
 Notwithstanding the growing risk of a recession, we continue to remain confident in the creditworthiness of the issuers in the portfolio, as these companies have successfully weathered previous economic downturns without impacting their ability to pay the dividends on their preferred shares.

 Our investment management team is made up of engaged thought leaders.
 Get their latest commentary and stay informed of their frequent media interviews, all delivered to your inbox.